 Swan Upping, the annual census of the swan population on the River Thames, was announced today by David Barber, The Queen’s Swan Marker.

-This year’s Swan Upping will start on Monday 16th July departing from Sunbury and ends at Abingdon, Oxfordshire on Friday 20th July.
+This year’s Swan Upping will start on Monday 19th July, departing from Sunbury Lock and ending at Abingdon, Oxfordshire on Friday 23rd July.

 Announcing the dates for Swan Upping, David Barber reported:

-Vandalism remains a constant threat to swan numbers and is one of the primary causes of fatalities among mute swans and young cygnets together with fishing tackle injuries.
-The number of vandal attacks has continued to increase over the past year.
-Shootings with air rifles and catapults cause horrific injuries, unnecessary suffering and slow deaths.
+Vandalism and fishing tackle injuries remain a constant threat to swan numbers and are two of the primary causes of fatalities amongst mute swans and young cygnets.
+The number of attacks by vandalism has increased over the last year which is extremely disappointing.
+Shootings by youths with air rifles and catapults cause horrific injuries and, usually, slow deaths.
+Nests have been destroyed and cygnets are attacked causing unnecessary suffering and a reduction in swan numbers.

-As part of the celebration of The Queen’s Diamond Jubilee, we are involving more schools in Swan Upping this year.
-Education plays an increasingly significant role in Swan Upping and the Swan Uppers enjoy meeting school children during their five day journey up river, when they talk to them about The Queen’s ownership of mute swans and the history associated with it.
-The Swan Uppers also discuss the mute swan’s habitat and life cycle in a continuing attempt to raise the children’s’ awareness of, and interest in, wildlife.”
+The Swan Uppers will be meeting several schools during their five day journey up river during which we talk to the children about the boats we use and the river.
+We also discuss the mute swan’s habitat and life cycle in a continuing attempt to raise their awareness of, and interest in, wildlife.”

 Local schools seeking further information should contact the Swan Marker's office on +44 (0)1628 523030 or email [email protected].